Josiah-praise/CeloPong/docs/dev-notes/note-85-my-wins-payout.md

 - Display the full payout (2× stake) everywhere the UI references prize totals.
 - Introduce a formatter that can safely double numeric strings without floating-point loss.
 - Document the logic so future contributors avoid repeating the bug.
+- Surface aggregate claimable/claimed totals so the benefit is obvious at a glance.

 ## Proposed Steps